George Layton: Career

-In an interview for Talking Pictures TV Channel in April 2020, he mentioned his work on BBC Children's Hour at the former BBC Studios at Piccadilly, Manchester, where he came under the influence and guidance of Trevor Hill, Violet Carson and Doris Gamble.
+In an interview for Talking Pictures TV in April 2020, he mentioned his work on the BBC's Children's Hour at the former BBC Studios at Piccadilly, Manchester, where he came under the influence and guidance of Trevor Hill, Violet Carson and Doris Gamble.
 He then studied acting at the Royal Academy of Dramatic Art, studying in the same class as Mike Leigh, Martin Jarvis and Ian McShane, where he won the Emile Littler award for most promising actor and The Denys Blakelock Award for an outstanding performance in a minor role.
 He graduated in 1962.
 After graduating, he joined Belgrade Theatre.
-Layton auditioned for the role of Terry Collier for the show The Likely Lads, however the producers deemed that he was not a big enough of a household name yet, giving the role to James Bolam.
+Layton auditioned for the role of Terry Collier in The Likely Lads, however the producers deemed that he was not a household name and the role was given to James Bolam.

-Layton was also one of the main presenters on the original series of That's Life!, hosted by Esther Rantzen.
 He went on to leading parts at Coventry and Nottingham and in 1963 appeared on Broadway in Chips with Everything, the production lasted for six months but according to Layton the assassination of John F. Kennedy forced the show to be stopped.
-Layton's big break came in 1969 with the show Doctor in the House in which he played Paul Collier.
+Layton's big break came in 1969 with the show Doctor in the House, in which he played Paul Collier.
 He would later reprise this role many times for other Doctor-related series' such as the 1971 show Doctor at Large, the 1972—73 show Doctor in Charge and the 1991 sitcom Doctor at the Top.
 His other television writing credits during this time with Jonathan Lynn include episodes of On the Buses, Nearest and Dearest, Romany Jones and My Name Is Harry Worth.
 Layton wrote for the first series of Doctor at Large under the pseudonym "Oliver Fry". and contributed scripts under his own name to subsequent series in the "Doctor" franchise.
-Layton was part of the team that wrote most of the episodes of series 4-6 of Robin's Nest and was the creator and primary writer of Executive Stress (1986-88).
+Layton was part of the team that wrote most of the episodes of series 4-6 of Robin's Nest and was the creator and primary writer of Don't Wait Up (1983–90) and Executive Stress (1986–88) respectively.